iwpnd/iwpnd/README.md

 ## Hi 👋, I'm Ben

-I'm a Geographer and self-taught Software Developer with experience in natural language processing and geo-spatial engineering.
+I'm a geographer and self-taught software developer with experience in geo-spatial engineering and an interst in natural language processing.

 - 🛴  I'm a Backend Software Developer at [TIER](https://tier.app/) with the geo team.
 - 🚙  I was a Data Engineer and Software Developer at [HERE](https://here.com) with Local Data Intelligence.